enormandeau/barque/README.md

 **Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high quality barcoding databases.
+It can also produce OTUs, which are then annotated using a database and then these OTUs are used as a database.

 ## Use cases